Escalation Guide for Contracting Parties

 often employ price adjustment (escalation) clauses in long-term

-escalated using the Producer Price Index (PPI) family of indexes,
+in the trillions of dollars are currently escalated using the Producer Price Index (PPI) family of indexes,

 either alone or in conjunction with other sources of economic data.1

 level and for particular products, free from possible manipulation by

-calculated by the Bureau of Labor Statistics (BLS)
+either of the contracting parties, PPIs calculated by the Bureau of Labor Statistics (BLS)

 are widely recognized among business people, economists, statisticians, and accountants

 as useful in price adjustment clauses.